mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Linyu got up and walked toward the bed.

 "The floor is good," he said to himself, settling into a space underneath the table.
-"I like the floor."

 Linyu fetched him a pillow, filled with what he presumed was old dried leaves.
 To his surprise, it was comfortable, and the ground was warmer than it should have been in such a cold place.
 He settled into his spot, felt his heavy eyes folding over his eyehaw, and listened as the sounds of Casra's movements settled near Linyu.
 Casra's voice mulled over the walls in a soft hum, painted them with the words that lay behind them.
-The words that Linyu knew.
-The words that Kipnu didn't need to.
+Words that Linyu already knew.
+Words that Kipnu didn't need to.